-Watching the events over the last week, and observing so many details of Michael Jackson's life has made me reflect a lot about myself and my own life.
+Watching the events over the last week, and observing so many details of Michael Jackson's life has precipitated a lot of reflection.
 I imagine the coverage may have had the same effect on you.

-That's fodder for another post, but at this moment I'd also like to reflect on the frequently discussed contrast between Jackson's shy, reclusive personality (documented since he was a young child), and his outrageously impressive and even flamboyant ability to perform on and dominate the world stage.
+Over and over, commentators discussed the contrast between Jackson's shy, reclusive personality (documented since he was a young child), and his outrageously impressive and even flamboyant ability to perform on and dominate the world stage.

 I can relate, though on a smaller scale.
-I too am a professional performer - I'm a flamenco dancer, speak for large audiences, and work with the media as a wellness expert.
+I too am a professional performer - I'm a flamenco dancer, speak in front of audiences, and work with the media.
 I've loved being on stage, in the spotlight, since I can remember.
-Most people are terrified of speaking or performing in front of people, while I have the opposite problem: it can be hard to get me to get off the stage, or to make me share it with others!
+Most people are terrified of speaking or performing in front of people, while I have the opposite problem: it can be hard to get me to get off the stage, once I get going!
 The similarity to Jackson is that while I may appear very extroverted on stage or on camera, I'm actually an extremely private person who needs a huge amount of alone time.

 By definition, an extrovert is a person who gets energized by being around others.
 That certainly applies to me (and seems to apply to Jackson): I love being on stage in front of a crowd, or at a great event, or laughing and talking with really interesting, high energy people.
 But I still need to spend more time alone than I do with other people, in order to feel balanced and comfortable in my own skin.

 People often won't understand this.
 I seem so outgoing, with a "big" personality in stage, but in my personal life I often get accused of being anti-social.
 I prefer to spend large amounts of time alone, and like to spend the balance of my time with a small group of very close friends and family.
-I also have a number of other unusual traits (such as being extremely susceptible to noise, and almost obsessed with the luxury of total silence in my living and working space), which made me wonder for years if I was just some kind of weirdo.
+I also have a number of other unusual traits (such as being extremely susceptible to noise, and work hard to create an atmosphere of silence in my living and working space during moments of down time or study).
+Traits like these made me wonder for years if I was just some kind of weirdo.